A WordPress Plugins Guide For Entrepreneurs

 USD $69/yr + GST Pro Plan (Auto Renews) Unli Personal Sites*

-“One of the most comprehensive SEO plugins available, that’s optimised for speed with less code, small folder size, & less memory usage, than its competitors.”
+“One of the most comprehensive SEO plugins available, that’s optimised for Semantic structured data, local SEO & getting your content indexed.”

-I use this for XML Sitemaps, Instant Indexing (pages, posts & CPTs), dynamic SEO Titles & Descriptions, Schema Markup (structured data), Image SEO, Local SEO, Keyword tracking, OG Thumbnail, Twitter Card & more.
+I use this for XML Sitemaps, Instant Indexing (pages & posts), dynamic SEO Titles & Descriptions, Schema Markup, Image & Local SEO, Keyword tracking & Twitter Card.

-It comes with an AI content trial that is USD $53/yr after the 2-week trial period.
-I cancelled this as I have another AI subscription included with MBS.
+It comes with an AI content trial, that’s USD $53/yr after a 2-week trial period.
+I cancelled this as I have another AI subscription included with MBS, & I use CoPilot for free.

-Tips: *Intro price on renewal USD $95/yr, but it’s possible to cancel prior renewal & re-subscribe with a coupon.
-AI trial auto charges after 2-weeks, unless cancelled.
+Tips: *Beware price on renewal is USD $95/yr, but you can cancel prior renewal & find a coupon.
+AI trial auto charges after 2-weeks so remember to cancel prior.

 WP Rocket (Paid)

-“An all-in-one website caching & performance plugin to help me achieve better speed results & optimise my website for Google’s CWVs.”
+“An all-in-one caching & performance plugin to help me achieve better Google PageSpeed & CWVs.”

 WP Rocket is an alternative to Perfmatters.
 Both plugins offer features to improve page speed, & cross over in areas like lazy loading images, Java script & CSS optimisation.

-I use this plugin with all the caching features activated.
-It was provided as a bonus from my hosting provider Rocket.net, & Iโm happy with the page speed results Iโm achieving.
+I use this with all caching features activated as it was provided as a bonus from Rocket.net where I am hosted, & I’m very happy with my page speed results.

 It preloads cache & links, lazy loads images, minifies & removes unused CSS, minifies & delays Java script, deletes post revisions, & cleans my transients & database.